hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 maybe interpolation could work

-[16:58:11](#16453762913114qUEmx:gitter.im) <hiiamboris (NOT THIS ONE)>: read the above like 5 times and still don't understand what it's saying í ½í¸•
+[16:58:11](#16453762913114qUEmx:gitter.im) <hiiamboris (NOT THIS ONE)>: read the above like 5 times and still don't understand what it's saying ğŸ˜•

 [17:00:56](#16453764563115OWixd:gitter.im) <moppy_gitlab-61b6b9276da03739848c597d>:
 I think, if movement puts events on a queue that happen consecutively, every movement causes multiple events.
 So even if I just moved the mouse one pixel, it would return its `offset` 5 times